Student Handbook – Student Rooms

 Student Rooms and Safety Guidelines

 Each room in the residence hall is approximately 12’x16’6″ and has a wall heating unit.
 The windows are covered with curtains.
 Air conditioners are not permitted unless needed for a medical reason and have been pre-approved through Ball State University Housing.
 All air conditioners must be rented through Ball State University at the cost of $150.00 per year.
-(For more information, see AIR CONDITIONERS) Furniture includes: two twin beds, two wardrobe closets with shelf and storage areas, two desks with chairs, dresser drawers, two Academy-issued combination locks (if lost or damaged replacement is $10), two wastepaper baskets, two vanity and shelf units, one smoke detector, and phone and computer outlets.
+(For more information, see AIR CONDITIONERS) Please do not bring a roll-away or freestanding air conditioning unit for your room as these will NOT be allowed.
+Furniture includes: two twin beds, two wardrobe closets with shelf and storage areas, two desks with chairs, dresser drawers, two Academy-issued combination locks (if lost or damaged replacement is $10), two wastepaper baskets, two vanity and shelf units, one smoke detector, and phone and computer outlets.
 All furniture must remain in its original room.
 Academy furniture may not be stored outside the original room to make space for the resident’s own furniture and may not be moved from room to room.
 Furniture may not be arranged in ways that block the view into the room from the hallway or obstruct the window due to building regulations and Fire Code. **The Academy does not provide telephones for the student rooms.
-Students wishing to use a room phone outlet must activate the outlet by emailing their custodial SLC and the Assistant to the Director of Residential and Student Affairs (nhuggins) and must bring their own phones (one phone outlet per room).
+Students wishing to use a room phone outlet must activate the outlet by emailing their custodial SLC and the Residential and Student Affairs Administrative Coordinator (acsammelson) and must bring their own phones (one phone outlet per room).

 Rooms are inspected at the time of occupancy and at the time of permanent departure from the room.
 Students will be charged for damages or missing furnishings at the time of the check-out inspection.
 When checking out, students are responsible for removing all of their own belongings.
 It is the student’s responsibility to ensure all residence hall room furniture is present and accounted for; the resident is charged if any resident hall room furniture is missing.
 It is against Academy policy to move furniture from common areas and place it in a student’s room.
 Ball State University determines damage costs.